 Travel costs include costs of transportation, lodging and subsistence incurred by employees in travel status on official school business.
 Reimbursement for such travel costs shall be consistent with Bulletins issued by the N.Y.S.
 Division of the Budget and the Office of the State Comptroller.
-(Refer to Section VI.
-Appendix C.)
+Refer to Section VI.
+Appendix C.

-- A. The method used to claim costs (e.g. per diem, actual costs) must be consistently applied to the entire trip. - B. Out-of-state travel costs, except for conferences as explained in Section II.
-31. Meetings and Conferences, are not reimbursable.

-- C. Costs of first class air accommodations are not reimbursable. - D. Costs of automobile travel are reimbursable as follows: - (1) Costs of personal use of a program-owned or leased automobile are not reimbursable.
+- A. The method used to claim costs (e.g. per diem, actual costs) must be consistently applied to the entire trip. - B. Out-of-state travel should be severely restricted and should be on an exception basis only.
+Out-of-state travel costs are reimbursable to the extent they are critical to the success of the program and are for services or training that cannot be obtained in state.
+Out-of-country travel is not reimbursable. - C. Costs of first class air accommodations are not reimbursable. - D. Costs of automobile travel are reimbursable as follows: - (1) Costs of personal use of a program-owned or leased automobile are not reimbursable.
 The costs of vehicles used by program officials, employees or Board members to commute to and from their homes are not reimbursable. - (2) The Commissioner reserves the right to determine whether a program-owned or rented automobile is a luxury vehicle.
 For purposes of reimbursement, a luxury vehicle is described as a car that exceeds a sales price of \$38,000 in accordance with the 2001 IRS Retailer's Excise Tax Rates for passenger cars.
-If the Commissioner determines that an automobile is a luxury car, the added expense of owning or operating such a vehicle will not be reimbursed. - Stereo equipment, remote car starters, fog lights, winches and the like that are factory installed or after-market installed as optional equipment are considered luxury items and are not reimbursable whether the vehicle is program owned, rented or leased by the entity. - (3) Use of privately-owned vehicles for program business by employees is reimbursable provided such use is documented and necessary.
+If the Commissioner determines that an automobile is a luxury car, the added expense of owning or operating such a vehicle will not be reimbursed.

+Stereo equipment, remote car starters, fog lights, winches and the like that are factory installed or after-market installed as optional equipment are considered luxury items and are not reimbursable whether the vehicle is program owned, rented or leased by the entity.

+- (3) Use of privately-owned vehicles for program business by employees is reimbursable provided such use is documented and necessary.
 Such use will be compensated at a rate not to exceed the mileage rate allowed by the Internal Revenue Service (IRS) for automobile travel or for the use of privately owned motorcycle.
 Private car mileage reimbursements in excess of the allowable IRS reimbursement rate per mile are subject to withholding and reporting requirements.
 Auto repair, depreciation, insurance, rental, garage and maintenance costs incurred by employees for privately-owned vehicles are not reimbursable. - (4) For CFR filers, reimbursement for the purchase of vehicles will be in accordance with Appendix O of the CFR Manual governing depreciation.
 Reimbursable depreciation expense for vehicles used by administrative staff and Board members will be subject to the limitations of the non-direct care cost parameter. - (5) A vehicle log must be maintained to document fuel charges, mileage and repair costs for all program-owned vehicles. - E. Reasonable and necessary costs of meals, lodging and transportation will be reimbursed for Board members in travel status to attend Board meetings at a level of reimbursement consistent with the guidelines established by the Office of the State Comptroller for New York State employees.
-(Refer to Section VI.
-Appendix C. Travel.) - F. Travel expenses of spouses, family members or any nonemployee (consultants, independent contractors, etc) are not reimbursable unless the spouse or family member is an employee of the entity(ies) and a legitimate business purpose exists for them to travel.
+Refer to Section VI.
+Appendix C. Travel. - F. Travel expenses of spouses, family members or any nonemployee (consultants, independent contractors, etc) are not reimbursable unless the spouse or family member is an employee of the entity(ies) and a legitimate business purpose exists for them to travel.